tervahagn/SL-DC-garlic-hub/docs/how-tos/build-datatables.md

 **Remark: the Software is in status of developing.
 Docs can change**

-Unfortunately this is a complex topic.
+Unfortunately, this is a complex topic.
 You had to create four helper classes plus the controller as there are only partly generic functionalities.
 Especially the list elements part is mostly individual.

 ## Required Files and Directories
 It is recommended to follow the scripted way and use name the classes identically to make it as easy as possible.